 Ms. Niles received both her Bachelor and Master of Music degrees in Violin Performance from the University of Minnesota under the tutelage of Sally O’Reilly.
 She has also studied viola with Thomas Turner, Principal Viola of the Minnesota Orchestra.
 Huldah has attended many wonderful summer music festivals such as Italy Summer Music Festival in Pienza, Italy (studying with Eriko Tsuchihashi, Associate Concertmaster at Teatro alla Scala), Chautauqua Music Festival in New York, Bowdoin International Music Festival in Maine, and Bravo! in Minnesota.

-Also an accomplished orchestra librarian, Dr. Little became a tenured member of the Minnesota Orchestra in September 2015, after serving several years as Acting Assistant Principal Librarian.
+Also an accomplished orchestra librarian, Dr. Little became a tenured member of the Minnesota Orchestra in September 2015, after serving as Acting Assistant Principal Librarian since 2009.
 She has also served as the orchestra’s ICSOM delegate and is the current artistic administrator of the Zellmer Trombone Competition.
-Valerie has also served as librarian for Youth Orchestra of the Americas (YOA), Mankato Symphony, and Madeline Island Music Camp, as well as a library assistant at Round Top Music Festival.
+Valerie has also served as librarian for Youth Orchestra of the Americas (YOA), Mankato Symphony, Minnesota Bach Ensemble, and Madeline Island Chamber Music, as well as a library assistant at Round Top Music Festival.

 In her non-musical time, Valerie likes to travel with her husband, read, listen to true crime podcasts, and be a good mom to her two cats.
 She is proud supporter and volunteer for Crescent Cove, our nation’s third children’s hospice and respite center, in memory of Levi Ellis Shu, a child for whom she was honored to spend over five and a half years as a caregiver.